-- Annals of Clinical & Laboratory Science (in print and online), which includes review articles and research papers that encompass the broad field of laboratory diagnosis, as well as advances in clinical science and medicine. - Clinical Science Trumpet, the ACS Newsletter published quarterly, which contains commentaries, announcements, and news about members.
+- Annals of Clinical & Laboratory Science (published bi-monthly in print and online), this indexed journal includes review articles and research papers that encompass the broad field of laboratory diagnosis, as well as advances in clinical science and medicine. - Clinical Science Trumpet, the ACS Newsletter is published three times a year, which contains commentaries, announcements, and news about members.